bemcgarvey/CRSFtoPWM/README.md

 ### Features:
 * 8 PWM servo outputs with adjustable update rate from 50Hz to 333Hz
 * 2 PWM outputs fixed at 50Hz
+* All pwm outputs can be mapped to any channel
 * Optional SBus output of all channels
 * Altitude and VSpeed telemetry over ELRS/CRSF
 * Rx battery telemetry over ELRS